Oni-giri/zkm-docs/src/app/docs/sdk/local-devnet/page.md

 ---
-title: Local Devnet
+title: Setting up a local Aztec development network
 ---

-# Setting up a local Aztec development network

 You can set up a local Aztec network for development purposes using docker compose scripts.